qwertie/home/misc/Atlas-Shrugged-summary.md

 Rearden has been avoiding his wife for months.
 Visiting his room, she explains the value of dishonesty:

 > "[...]
-Suppose I wanted to tell you about the new novel which Balph Eubank is writing — he is dedicating it to me— would that interest you?"
+Suppose I wanted to tell you about the new novel which Balph Eubank is writing — he is dedicating it to me — would that interest you?"

 > "If it's the truth that you want — not in the least."